This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 If you take a look at all the web vitals, you will find that they have one thing in common: user experience.

-A lot of people believe that user experience is the same as visual design, but the design is just a part of the user experience.
+Many people believe that user experience is the same as visual design, but the design is just a part of the user experience.
 In fact, performance is one of the most important experience ingredients.

-It is not a secret that a secure experience is important and that sites that offer HTTPS (Hypertext Transfer Protocol Secure) are preferred over non-secure websites, Make sure that your traffic from your website is secured.
+It is not a secret that a secure experience is important and that sites that offer HTTPS (Hypertext Transfer Protocol Secure) are preferred over non-secure websites.
+Make sure that your traffic from your website is secured.

 You will need an SSL certificate for that, which you should be able to buy from your hosting provider.

 Some providers offer free SSL certificates as part of a hosting plan.
-I host my websites with Hostinger and they include free SSL’s with most of their plans.
+I host my websites with Hostinger, and they include free SSL’s with most of their plans.
 Maybe your provider does too, so ask them or ask your tech support!

 Another aspect that is considered is the presence of things like malware on your site.